Cameroon–China relations

 China and Cameroon established bilateral relations on March 26, 1971.
 Cameroon is an adherent to the One China Policy.

 Political relations

-The People's Republic established relations with Cameroon on 26 of March 1971.
+In the 1960s, China supported armed struggle by the Union des Populations du Cameroon (UPC) against the government of Ahmadou Ahidjo.
+In 1970, the Ahidjo government defeated the UPC.
+In 1971, Cameroon established relations with China.

 In the 2000s, leading politicians paid state visits to and from each country; these included Cameroonian President Paul Biya's visit for a conference in 2006 and Hu Jintao's visit to Cameroon in 2007.